Los Angeles Photography

 Q.7 You’re a Los Angeles based.
 Any advice on making it in the city?
 What advantages does this city give you as a celebrity photographer?

 Ans.
-I think making it in LA is the same as making it in any big city.
+Making it in LA is the same as making it in any big city.
 You have to hustle to get work and never stop!
-In the beginning of my career, I shot and tested as much as I could.
-I sent out promos 3 to 4 times a year, I entered contests and went to New York every year to show my portfolios and meet editors.
+At the beginning of my career, I shot and tested as much as possible.
+I sent out promos 3 to 4 times a year, entered contests and went to New York every year to show my portfolios and meet editors.
 As a celebrity photographer, living in LA does have its advantages, mainly its never cold, so you don’t have to always shoot in studio during the winter.
 The city is also so big, there are a million places one could do a photo shoot.
-I love the variety in landscape here.
-You have the beach, the mountains the desert and the city all at your fingertips.
+I love the variety in the landscape here.
+You have the beach, the mountains, the desert and the city at your fingertips.
 What more could you ask for?

 celebrity photographer

-The art, struggle, and quirk that is followed after becoming a Celebrity Photographer has been organically explained by Amanda.
+Amanda Friedman photography organically explains the art, struggle, and quirk that followed after becoming a Celebrity Photographer.

 Be sure to check out all of Amanda’s work on her website!